 - Any other individuals, institutions, or organizations as appropriate

-- In noncompliance cases that are likely to be complicated or sensitive, the IRB Chair, IRB Director, or IRB may convene an advisory committee to consider the case and make recommendations to the IRB regarding how to proceed, including the type of information and action required or whether a formal investigation is warranted.
+- In noncompliance cases that are likely to be complicated or sensitive, the IRB Chair, IRB Director, IRB, Deputy IO, or IO may convene an advisory committee to consider the case and make recommendations to the IRB regarding how to proceed, including the type of information and action required or whether a formal investigation is warranted.

 - IRB or institutional noncompliance means any failure to follow federal regulations, state laws or institutional policies relevant to human participants research.

-- When apparent noncompliance by a UW-Madison IRB is discovered, a report documenting the specific regulations, laws or policies (which are available publically) that were not followed should be made to the Institutional Official.
+- When apparent serious noncompliance by a UW-Madison IRB is discovered, a report documenting the specific regulations, laws or policies that were not followed should be made to the Institutional Official.

-- The Institutional Official will appoint an ad hoc committee to investigate the report, make the same findings required for study team noncompliance, including whether noncompliance occurred, and, if so, whether the noncompliance was serious or continuing, what remedies are required, and what reporting is necessary.
+- The IO may appoint an ad hoc committee to investigate the report, make the same findings required for study team noncompliance, including whether noncompliance occurred, and, if so, whether the noncompliance was serious or continuing, what remedies are required, and what reporting is necessary.

 - The ad hoc committee reports its decisions to the IO for further reporting pursuant to the UW-Madison Reporting to Federal Authorities Policy.

-- When apparent noncompliance by non-IRB components of UW-Madison is discovered, a report should be made to the Vice Chancellor for Research and Graduate Education (or their designee).
+- When apparent serious noncompliance by components of UW-Madison HRPP outside of the IRB or study teams is discovered, a report should be made to the Vice Chancellor for Research and Graduate Education (or his/her designee).

-- The Vice Chancellor for Research and Graduate Education (or their designee) will appoint an ad hoc committee to investigate the report, make the same findings required for study team noncompliance, including whether noncompliance occurred, and, if so, whether it was serious or continuing, what remedies are required, and what reporting is necessary.
+- The Vice Chancellor for Research and Graduate Education (VCRGE, or their designee) may appoint an ad hoc committee to investigate the report, make the same findings required for study team noncompliance, including whether noncompliance occurred, and, if so, whether it was serious or continuing, what remedies are required, and what reporting is necessary.

-- The ad hoc committee reports its decisions to the Institutional Official for further reporting pursuant to the UW-Madison Reporting to Federal Authorities Policy.
+- The ad hoc committee reports its decisions to the VCRGE for further reporting pursuant to the UW-Madison Reporting to Federal Authorities Policy.

 - The same protections specified in the Reporting of Suggestions and Concerns Regarding HRPP Performance and Function Policy apply to individuals making reports of potential noncompliance.